+2019 2nd Restricted Employee Shares

+2019/6/26

+2019/11/25

+894,000 Shares

+NT\$10

+0.88%

-- May 1, 2022 Category 2019 2nd Restricted Employee Shares Approval Date 2019/6/26 Issuance Date 2019/11/25 Number of Restricted Employee Shares Issued 894,000 Shares Issued Price Per Share NT\$10 Ratio of Shares exercisable to Outstanding 0.88% Common Shares (%) Vesting Conditions for Exercise of Restricted Employee Shares (the ratio between the issued shares and the total common shares in 2019) 1.
+(the ratio between the issued shares and the total common shares in 2019)

 The employee restricted shares will be vested in three years.
 In the first year, the performance will be reviewed in accordance with the financial statements of the previous year prior to the grant date (issuance date).
 In the second and third years, the performance will be reviewed in accordance with the previous year 's financial statements (before March 31).
 The standards are as follows: The company's pre-tax net profit margin is above 20% (including 20%).
-(Net profit before tax= Net profit before tax / operating income) 2.
-When the performance in the first year is reviewed according to the financial statements and meets the aforementioned (1) standard, employees can get a third of the number of shares they are allocated on the date of issue (issuance date); when the performance in the second year is reviewed according to the financial statements and meets the aforementioned (1) standard, employees can get a third of the inancial statements and meets the aforementioned (1) standard, employees can get a third of the inancial statements and meets the aforementioned (1) standard, employees can get a third of the inancial statements and meets the aforementioned (1) standard, employees can get a third of the inancial statements and meets the aforementioned (1) standard, employees can get a third of the inancial statements reached the aforementioned standard (1), employees received a third of the number of shares allocated on March 31, 2021.
+(Net profit before tax= Net profit before tax / operating income) When the performance in the first year is reviewed according to the financial statements and meets the aforementioned (1) standard, employees can get a third of the number of shares they are allocated on the date of issue (issuance date); when the performance in the second year is reviewed according to the financial statements and meets the aforementioned (1) standard, employees can get a third of their allotted shares by March 31, 2020; in the third year, when the performance according to the financial statements reached the aforementioned standard (1), employees received a third of the number of shares allocated on March 31, 2021.
 (The number of shares allotted in the year is calculated proportionally to an integer number of shares, and the number of shares less than one is included in the number of shares allocated in the third year.)

-Restrictions to the Rights of New Restricted Employee Shares The employee shall not sell, pledge, transfer, donate, set, or otherwise distribute the new shares of the employee's rights until the employee has obtained the new shares.
+The employee shall not sell, pledge, transfer, donate, set, or otherwise distribute the new shares of the employee's rights until the employee has obtained the new shares.
 Before the employees fail to meet the vested conditions, the attendance, proposal, speech, voting rights and other relevant shareholders' equity matters of the shareholders' meeting shall be exercised by the trust institution.
 Restricted employee rights new shares acquired in accordance with these Measures, except for the above-mentioned restrictions, have been allocated unrestricted restrictions on employee rights.
 New shares do not participate in allotment, interest and cash increase subscriptions.

-Custody of Restricted Employee Shares Delivered to trust custody Procedures for Non-Compliance of the Conditions The Company will cancel the employee rights of all employees who have not received the pre-established conditions to receive (buy) shares.
-Withdrawal of New Restricted Employee Shares 33,000 shares Unrestricted New Restricted Employee Shares 861,000 shares Restricted New Restricted Employee Shares 0 shares Ratio of Shares Unrestricted to Outstanding Common Shares (%) 0% Impact on Shareholders' Equity According to the approval letter, Letter No. Ministry-of-Economic-Affairs- Commerce-Department-10701131780received on November 5, 2018, the Company has changed its registration.
+Delivered to trust custody

+The Company will cancel the employee rights of all employees who have not received the pre-established conditions to receive (buy) shares.

+33,000 shares

+861,000 shares

+0 shares

+00/

+0%

+According to the approval letter, Letter No. Ministry-of-Economic-Affairs-Commerce-Department-10701131780received on November 5, 2018, the Company has changed its registration.
 The Company's outstanding common shares are 102,232,072, and it is expected that the ratio of issued restricted employee shares to new shares will account for 0.88% of total issued shares.
 The estimated annual compensation cost for diluted earnings per share is 0.492 yuan, 0.492 yuan and 0.492 yuan, respectively, which still has a significant impact on shareholder rights.